infurnia/api_integration/README.md

 ### Business Unit Migration Guide
 A new API is supported to get the store info and corresponding default business unit id.
 This business unit id can be used in the other APIs.
+Or please ask the Infurnia admin to provide for the valid business unit id

 ##### Fetch store info
 API named as `store/get_info`